-An important urban center in contemporary southwestern Nigeria, Ife’s origins can be traced back to around 350 B.C., when it began as a cluster of some thirteen hamlets.
+An important urban center in contemporary southwestern Nigeria, Ife’s origins can be traced as far back as the sixth century, when it began as a cluster of some thirteen hamlets.
 Ife holds particular significance to the Yoruba, a traditionally urban people who represent one of the largest ethnic groups in Nigeria and on the African continent.
 Spreading through the African diaspora, Yoruba heritage has furthermore made important contributions to the cultures of Cuba, Brazil, and the United States.
 The many religious arts of the Yoruba have long served to mediate relations between worshippers and an elaborate pantheon of gods, and have more recently expanded to address the Muslim and Christian faiths.
 Yoruba peoples today maintain a plurality of views but remain linked by a common cultural heritage.

-In the latter half of the first millennium A.D., Ife began to develop into a flourishing artistic center.
+Between ca. 1200 and 1500, Ife developed into a flourishing artistic center.
 The discovery of Ife’s now famous naturalistic bronzes, terracottas, and stone sculptures challenged European assumptions about the nature of African art and initiated significant debates concerning the antiquity of its past.